GRI 300 Environmental

 in percent

-For quantities of paper purchased by Bertelsmann companies on their own account and not provided by third parties, special attention is paid to the paper standards described above.
-Bertelsmann uses the proportions of recycled paper and certified virgin fiber paper in the total amount of paper purchased as indicators of responsible use of natural resources and protection of forests.
-The proportion of sustainably sourced papers for own account increased slightly to 97 percent in the 2020 financial year (previous year: 96 percent).
+For quantities of paper purchased by Bertelsmann companies on their own account and not provided by third parties, Bertelsmann has set the target of sourcing 100 percent according to the paper standards described above.
+Bertelsmann uses the shares of recycled paper and certified fresh fiber paper in the total quantity of paper purchased as indicators of responsible use of natural resources and protection of forests.
+The share of sustainably sourced paper for own account decreased slightly from 97 to 95 percent in the 2021 financial year.
+This decrease is mainly attributable to Penguin Random House, where non-certified paper had to be increasingly purchased due to a difficult procurement market.

 UN Global Compact principles: VII-IX |